 Fishing after a cold front is poor and continues to be poor for a day or two.
 Warm fronts cause surface water temperatures to increase, putting fish into a feeding mode.
 This can be particularly true in the winter, when a warming trend can cause otherwise sluggish fish to start feeding actively.
 Most of this feeding activity is on or near the warm surface.

 A light rain is another good time to fish, especially a warm spring or summer rain.
 Rain can help you hide from the fish since the rain breaks up the view a fish has through the water surface.
 This is true for shore, wade or boat fishing.
-Rain also washes insects and bait into the water, creating a feeding binge for fish.
+Rain also washes insects and fishing bait into the water, creating a feeding binge for fish.

 Hard rain conditions are a poor time to fish.
 A hard rain muddies the water, makes it difficult for fish to find bait or lures and causes heavy runoff, which can clog their gills.
 The increased water flow in rivers from any rain increases current flow and makes it difficult for fish to maintain a comfortable position in the river.
 High water levels can also create rapids, waves and unsafe fishing conditions.